Moving home? Check out this insurance checklist

 Above all, make sure you contact your insurers regardless of what you plan to do – and as soon as you know your moving day – so you can ensure you’re aware of all the questions you may have to answer and the procedures you need to have in place at the appropriate times.

 Having problems with moving your policies when moving home?
 Trouble getting fair and adequate cover?
-Resolver can not just help you raise a complaint for free but also compare insurance quotes so you get the best deal.
+Resolver can help you raise a complaint for free!

 Need to resolve an issue?
 Let's get this sorted.